jasterling/dsp/statistics/2-4-cohens_d.md

 >>
 '''
-No results yet, because I don't yet know where the data is coming from.
+No results because I don't yet know where the data is coming from.
 Unsure of how to incorporate the data into the actual code.

 Below is my answer for comparing the cohen's d of weight and length in first babies